Article

 insight featured image

 In the Indian agriculture sector, a persistent challenge has been the fragmentation of land holdings into small farms.
-This phenemenon has hindered farmers’ ability to efficiently procure inputs, invest in production technology and directly market their produce, leading to reduced and stagnant incomes.
+This phenomenon has hindered farmers’ ability to efficiently procure inputs, invest in production technology and directly market their produce, leading to reduced and stagnant incomes.
 In this regard, farmer producer organisations (FPOs) have emerged as a formidable solution, enabling farmers to come together for increased bargaining power and access to vital support services.

 Contents